This Book Will Change How You See Sex For Good

 ”

-"The definition that I settled on for the book," says Julia, is that sexualisation happens "when a person is reduced nonconsensually to their sexual attributes (meaning their sexual body, behaviours and desires) to the exclusion of other characteristics.
+"The definition that I settled on for the book," Serano says, is that sexualization happens "when a person is reduced nonconsensually to their sexual attributes (meaning their sexual body, behaviors, and desires) to the exclusion of other characteristics.
 In other words, rather than seen as a whole person who's complex and has autonomy, they're reduced to a sexual being."

 Advertisement

 Examples are built into our daily lives.
-They include hypersexualising people based on derogatory stereotypes, desexualising people who are considered 'undesirable', sexualising people based on their appearance, or any combination of the above.
+They include hyper-sexualizing people based on derogatory stereotypes, desexualizing people who are considered "undesirable," sexualizing people based on their appearance, or any combination of the above.
 Say a man hits on you and you’re uninterested and so you gently reject him.
-If he lashes back with "Fuck you, you’re ugly and I didn’t want you anyway", each part of that interaction is a different kind of sexualisation.
+If he lashes back with "Fuck you, you’re ugly and I didn’t want you anyway," each part of that interaction is a different kind of sexualization.

-"The effect of that in our culture is that it tends to delegitimise or degrade people in the eyes of others," Julia explains.
-The burden falls the most on the shoulders of marginalised people, which is why it’s important for us to understand what it looks like, why it happens and, crucially, how to fight against it.
+"The effect of that in our culture is that it tends to delegitimize or degrade people in the eyes of others," Serano explains.
+The burden falls the most on the shoulders of marginalized people, which is why it’s important for us to understand what it looks like, why it happens, and, crucially, how to fight against it.

 This is no small task.
 Even the fact that the book talks about different terminology and mindsets can feel alienating.
-But part of what I love about Julia’s work is how generous and accessible her writing is.
+But part of what I love about Serano’s work is how generous and accessible her writing is.
 She doesn’t just tell you terms and what they mean, she plots them out in such a way that they click into place in your head without you even noticing.
-And while this is not a memoir, it is shaped by her personal experience, giving both her and her readers entry points into thinking about being sexualised.
+And while this is not a memoir, it's shaped by her personal experience, giving both her and her readers entry points into thinking about being sexualized.

-"When I was read as a younger woman, I faced a lot of the forms of sexualisation that women generally do in our culture, such as sexual objectification and street harassment," she explains.
-At the same time, there were "the experiences I had when people knew that I was a trans woman and would often sexualise me in different or additional ways.
+"When I was read as a younger woman, I faced a lot of the forms of sexualization that women generally do in our culture, such as sexual objectification and street harassment," she explains.
+At the same time, there were "the experiences I had when people knew that I was a trans woman and would often sexualize me in different or additional ways.
 Oftentimes they would assume that I was hypersexual or that I was sexually deviant or a potential sexual predator, or they would see me as a fetish object, or they would see me as undesirable and desperate.
-And a lot of these latter tropes are also experienced by other marginalised groups."
-Although these different forms of sexualisation have been tackled on their own through different movements, Julia felt that they were deeply interconnected, and it was this connection she wanted to explore.
+And a lot of these latter tropes are also experienced by other marginalized groups."
+Although these different forms of sexualization have been tackled on their own through different movements, Serano felt that they were deeply interconnected, and it was this connection she wanted to explore.

 Advertisement

-As a bisexual trans woman speaking publicly about those aspects of her identity, Julia is not unused to her work being derided by anti-trans voices who claim she is pushing an agenda.
-She pre-empts this in the book, writing that everyone’s opinion on these matters is shaped by their own experiences: "We all have varied personal experiences with sex, gender, and sexuality, so there is no purely objective 'view from nowhere'."
-What her position does give her, however, is an intimate understanding of how different forms of sexualisation can affect marginalised people.
-Take, for example, her exploration of fetishisation.
+As a bisexual, trans woman speaking publicly about those aspects of her identity, Serano is not unused to her work being derided by anti-trans voices who claim she is pushing an agenda.
+She pre-empts this in the book, writing that everyone’s opinion on these matters is shaped by their own experiences: "We all have varied personal experiences with sex, gender, and sexuality, so there is no purely objective 'view from nowhere.'"
+What her position does give her, however, is an intimate understanding of how different forms of sexualization can affect marginalized people.
+Take, for example, her exploration of fetishization.

-'Fetish' is the term we use to describe sexual desire where gratification is linked 'to an abnormal degree' to a particular object, item of clothing or personal attribute (such as weight, gender identity, etc.).
-We also use it to describe being generally attracted to people who are seen as illegitimate objects of desire because their body, sexuality or gender is abnormal or 'undesirable'.
-When we use 'fetish' in both of these ways, we stigmatise all attraction to marginalised people.
+"Fetish" is the term we use to describe sexual desire where gratification is linked "to an abnormal degree" to a particular object, item of clothing, or personal attribute (such as weight, gender identity, etc.).
+We also use it to describe being generally attracted to people who are seen as illegitimate objects of desire because their body, sexuality, or gender is abnormal or "undesirable."
+When we use "fetish" in both of these ways, we stigmatize all attraction to marginalized people.

-In the book and in conversation Julia focuses on this through the lens of transness and 'trans chasers'.
-She is very careful not to invalidate people who would find others' attraction to their transgender identity uncomfortable, nor those who feel perfectly comfortable dating 'trans chasers'.
+In the book and in conversation, Serano focuses on this through the lens of transness and "trans chasers."
+She is very careful not to invalidate people who would find others' attraction to their transgender identity uncomfortable, nor those who feel perfectly comfortable dating "trans chasers."

-Her point is that the ways in which we’re sexualised are shaped by a wider network of stigmas.
-In this case, it’s that to be attracted to someone who happens to be deemed undesirable by society (because of their size, ability, gender or race) means there is something wrong with you.
-As a result we confuse genuine desire with objectification and even sexual harassment.
+Her point is that the ways in which we’re sexualized are shaped by a wider network of stigmas.
+In this case, it’s that to be attracted to someone who happens to be deemed undesirable by society (because of their size, ability, gender, or race) means there is something wrong with you.
+As a result, we confuse genuine desire with objectification and even sexual harassment.

 Advertisement

-These are just two of the mindsets that Julia explores in the book and recognising how they play out can help us to understand the overarching framework that stigmatises sex, exacerbates hurtful and dangerous stereotypes of marginalised people and shapes how we understand each other on a fundamental level.
-Crucially, moving beyond these mindsets requires everyone, even the most privileged within the framework, to recognise them and reject them.
+These are just two of the mindsets that Serano explores in the book and recognizing how they play out can help us to understand the overarching framework that stigmatizes sex, exacerbates hurtful and dangerous stereotypes of marginalized people, and shapes how we understand each other on a fundamental level.
+Crucially, moving beyond these mindsets requires everyone, even the most privileged within the framework, to recognize them and reject them.

 The moment you start to look for these patterns (from seeing abnormal but consensual sex as disgusting to assuming that only women should be desired), the more you see them everywhere.
-But in recognising them you can reject them, opening the door to a view of sex and sexualisation that is neither wholly positive or negative but joyfully complicated, consensual, personal and ambivalent.
+But in recognizing them, you can reject them, opening the door to a view of sex and sexualization that is neither wholly positive nor negative, but joyfully complicated, consensual, personal, and ambivalent.